Post updated on July 2019.

 If you are a Canadian person or a permanent citizen of Canada, age 18 or over, you could sponsor certain member of the family to become Canadian long-term citizens.
 If you end up being a permanent citizen, you can live, research as well as work in Canada.
 If you sponsor your relative to become a permanent resident, you are responsible for sustaining your relative monetarily when she or he arrives.
-Always consult Immigration way lawyer Toronto before applying for sponsorship.
+Always consult Immigration way lawyer Toronto before applying for sponsorship immigration in Canada.
 To be a sponsor:

 You have to be 18 years old or older.

 - You and also the funded family member must authorize a sponsorship agreement that devotes you to provide financial support for your family member, if required.
 This agreement also states the individual coming to be a permanent resident will strive to support her or himself.